Teaching Social Studies in the Era of “Alternative Facts”

-As American students hear government leaders regularly give false statements and misleading information, and as American students are bombarded by sound bites and images from media echo chambers, the job of the Social Studies teacher becomes increasingly difficult.
+As American students hear government leaders give false statements and misleading information, and as they are bombarded by sound bites and images from media echo chambers, the job of the Social Studies teacher becomes increasingly difficult.
 For as Journell argues, Social Studies teachers are “tasked with ensuring that students are trained to ‘think critically’ and ‘make reasoned decisions’” about the social and political states of the world (10).
 A central question for Social Studies teachers today is: How do we teach our students to avoid first drawing conclusions and then finding evidence to match those conclusions, and instead consider credible sources of information and evidence to then make reasonable, informed decisions?

 Journell remarks that “both political thinking and media literacy are skills that need to be taught and practiced over time” (10).
 While teacher training and education research will continue to address these topics, Journell offers some guidance for Social Studies teachers in the meantime.